Mortgage Rate Forecast Canada 2024 – 2025

 A Fixed Mortgage Rate Strategy to Lower Your Rate and Reduce Interest Rate Risk

-As of September 2024, 5 year fixed rates in the mid 4% range are approximately 0.75% – 1% lower than variable rates in the mid 5% range.
-So by locking into a 5 year fixed rate now, certainty for rate savings is guaranteed.
-Whereas another 0.50% of rate cuts are very likely in 2024, as we move into 2025 there is some additional risk that the cuts don’t proceed by the additional 1.25% as currently projected.
-Or perhaps the cuts do play out as projected, brining the typical variable below 4%, but then increase in 2026 – 2027 if inflation picks up with a strengthening economy.
+Whereas another 0.50% of rate cuts are likely in 2024, as we move into 2025 there is some risk that the cuts don’t proceed by the additional 0.75% – 1% as currently projected.
+Or perhaps the cuts do play out as projected, brining the typical variable into the 3.5% – 3.75% range, but then increase in 2026 – 2027 if inflation picks up with a strengthening economy.

-Whereas in 2022, 2023 and in early 2024 3-5 year fixed rates were priced as high as 6%, this is not the case anymore.
-Over that period the recommendation leaned heavily towards 1-3 year fixed rates, with many opting for the 3 year fixed rate.
-But the economics of mortgage rates have changed, and less value is seen in 1-3 year fixed rates.
+Whereas in 2022, 2023 and in early 2024, 1 or 2 year fixed rates were priced as high as 6%, this is not the case anymore.
+Over that period the recommendation leaned heavily towards 1-3 year fixed rates, with many opting for the shorter term rates.
+But the economics of mortgage rates have changed, and less value is seen in 1-2 year fixed rates.

-More specifically, 1-3 year fixed are priced 0.25% – 1% higher than 5 year fixed rates.
+More specifically, 1-2 year fixed are typically priced 0.50% – 0.75% higher than 5 year fixed rates.
 The main reason a borrower would pay more for these shorter term fixed rates, is to renew at a time when rates are lower.
 However if the Bank of Canada does not cut rates as deeply as currently projected by financial markets/ bond markets, then there will not likely be any savings with these shorter term fixed rates.

 On the other hand, if the Bank of Canada cuts by the current projection or more, then you’d be better off with a variable rate in the high 3% range – realizing those savings much sooner.
-In other words, if you’re counting on lower rates in 1-3 years, youre also counting on variable rates dropping to less than 4%.
-So its likely that locking into a higher rate will cost you in the short term vs. a variable rate.
+In other words, if you’re counting on lower rates in 1-2 years, you’re also counting on variable rates dropping to less than 4% and holding.
+So its likely that locking into a higher 1-2 year fixed rate will cost you in the short term vs. a variable rate.

-For those looking for the lowest rate and more protection over the next 3 years, the 5 year fixed rate in the low-mid 4% range likely offers more value.
+For those looking for the lowest rate and more protection over the next few years, the 3-5 year fixed rate in the low-mid 4% range likely offers more value.

 Connect with Altrua Financial for more details, calculations and to see what strategy may be right for you, or check out our other articles on the subject just below: